ligerfotis/UR3e-Python-Teleop/README.md

 The setup involves:
 1. UR3e Robotic Arm
 2. 2F-140 Robotiq two-finger gripper
-3. Keyboard / PlayStation-5 (DualSense) controller
+3. Keyboard / PlayStation 5 (DualSense) controller

 #### Sensor control:
 The 'sensor manager' is intended to be used along with a simultaneously teleoperated robot.
 Therefore, in addition to the above components, the sensors required include: